 When I first started in my radio career talking to teenagers and young adults, I quickly became amazed at what my audience wanted to talk about.
 Many of them wanted to talk about abuse in their family.
 I had no choice.
 I had to face the problem head-on.

 I come from a family with lots of abuse and confusion.
 My dad left barely over 2 years ago.
 He sexually abused me, my brother and my sister.
 I can't trust anybody.
 How am I supposed to trust again?
 Every time I let my guard down, I get hurt again.

 Not only was this listener revealing the deep dark secrets of her family, but she was also speaking of the horrific consequences of those secrets.
-No doubt, you have been abused in some way, or know somebody who has.
+For anyone who has been abused in some way, or if you know somebody who has.
 This is something I must write about with the hope that what I have to say will help and encourage you in some way.

 First, if you think you or someone you know is being abused, PLEASE chat with one of our Hope Coaches.
 All chats are free and confidential.